rfreemo/accelerator-aem-work-with-assetsview/modules/m3-productivity/productivity.md

 3. Using a search engine find a suitable test image for this topic on the internet, with a clear subject (so for 'cycling' chose something with a clear bicycle).

-4. Test your collection and [Smart Tagging](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/smart-tags) by **uploading a screenshot** of the test image in to **your folder** in Training Asset (the screenshot hack will ensure that the test image has no topic-specififc metadata or naming).
+4. Test your collection and [Smart Tagging](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/smart-tags) by **uploading a screenshot** of the test image in to **your folder** in Training Asset (the screenshot hack will ensure that the test image has no topic-specific metadata or naming).

 Has your image been added to your Smart Collection?
 Is the metadata-less image now included?

-Bonus question: How can you achieve remove images from the Smart Collection? (don't spend more than a couple of minutes on answering this)
+Bonus question: How can you remove images from the Smart Collection? (don't spend more than a couple of minutes on answering this)

 ### Activity [#]-5: Sharing links